ricompute/vim-markdown/README.md

 ### Syntax extensions

-The following options control which syntax extensions will be turned on.
-They are off by default.
+The following options control which syntax extensions will be turned on. ~~They are off by default.~~ They are turned on by default.
+[RCL]

 #### LaTeX math